foretoo/react-cloud-letter/README.md

 }
 ```

+You can compose this component with Preact, too.
+In that case make sure you configure [aliasing](https://preactjs.com/guide/v8/switching-to-preact).

 </br>

 ## Types
-the package contains type declarations (.d.ts-files), but in case you would like to be more explicit, import `CloudLetterProps` in addition
+The package contains type declarations (.d.ts-files), but in case you would like to be more explicit, import `CloudLetterProps` in addition
 ```javascript
 import { CloudLetter, CloudLetterProps } from "react-cloud-letter"
 ```

 </br>

-## Interface
+## Configuration
-all params are optional
+All properties are optional

 | name | type | default | description |
 |---|---|---|---|